tleino/vtsh/README.md

 ## TODO

-* Add standard features like basic Emacs bindings to the editor (it is very barebones at the moment).
+* Add more standard features like more Emacs bindings to the editor (it is quite barebones at the moment).
 * Bring the features from [iosplit](https://github.com/tleino/iosplit)
   to the editor such as overwriting previous command's output in an interactive session and launching new commands from a previous